 Constant Traveller suggests a local Thai dish cooked by a native Frenchman!
 That’s exactly what’s on offer from Samuel Montassier, just a few steps from the Shanghai Mansion Hotel in Bangkok’s Chinatown.

-You can customise your dish by specifying what you’re looking for beforehand.
-Just be sure to be clear what he’s adding to the wok.
-For example, when asked for a vegetarian version of the Woon Sen, he still added fish sauce.
-Also clearly express your tolerance for spices because his dish is spicier than you think it would be so if you can't take the heat...
+You can customize your dish by specifying what you’re looking for beforehand.
+Just be clear about what he’s adding to the wok.
+For example, when asked for a vegetarian Woon Sen, he still added fish sauce.
+Also clearly express your tolerance for spices because his dish is spicier than you’d expect, so if you can’t take the heat…

 Of course, since he’s friends with everyone, a drink from fellow vendors can be quickly arranged.
 His cart is decked with write-ups about him from local papers and if he has time, Sam will gladly tell you his story in person.

-One of my favourite street stall dishes in Thailand is soup - any soup.
-I'm afraid I lack originality and my two favorite Thai soups are Tom Yum Goong (clear and spicy prawn soup) and Tom Kha Gai (a velvety chicken soup).
-Both are heavenly, and radically different, and both are familiar to most Western palates who have sampled a Thai meal or two.
+One of my favorite street stall dishes in Thailand is soup – any soup.
+I’m afraid I lack originality and my two favorite Thai soups are Tom Yum Goong (clear and spicy prawn soup) and Tom Kha Gai (a velvety chicken soup).
+Both are heavenly and radically different, and both are familiar to most Western palates who have sampled a Thai meal or two.

 The Tom Yum is slightly sour and hot, hot, hot.
-If you happen to breathe in the wrong way while you're slurping, it's a sensation you won't forget.
+If you happen to breathe in the wrong way while you’re slurping, it’s a sensation you won’t forget.
 Coupled with handfuls of fresh herbs, this is a soup worth fighting for.
-Just be careful if you're not accustomed to chilies – but it’s definitely one of the top things to eat in Bangkok, especially if you’ve never tried it.
+Just be careful if you’re not accustomed to chilies – but it’s definitely one of the top things to eat in Bangkok, especially if you’ve never tried it.